OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 There are scenarios where it makes sense for different Octopus Server instances to perform deployments depending on which environment is being deployed to.
 For example:

-- Octopus Server 1 deploys to Development and Testing environments
+- Octopus Server 1 deploys to `Development` and `Test` environments
-- Octopus Server 2 deploys to Staging and Production environments
+- Octopus Server 2 deploys to `Staging` and `Production` environments

 ### Elevator pitch

 We are planning a feature which enables you to promote releases across multiple Octopus Servers... in a nice way. :) If you are trying to do this today, you know it hurts real good.

-*TODO: INSERT PRETTY PICTURE HERE*

 The two most common reasons for this are: